Quick Facts

 Interesting Info

-- The estimated lifespan of this small deep water species is between 1.5 – 3 years.
+- The lifespan of this species is unknown, though small mesopelagic fishes typically live 3–5 years.

 Species Interaction